 Be sure to cascade them across the organisation ensuring every team member has a role to take in improving customer service as part of your business strategy.

 Undertake regular performance reviews not just during the annual appraisal.
 Give feedback about what’s going well, as well as coaching for areas needing development.
 See performance appraisal methods.

 Use effective selection techniques, and invest in staff training.
 To the customer, whoever they’re dealing with IS your company.
 Are you measuring the right behaviours and attitudes that achieve high levels of customer service within your selection process?

 Let great service be the norm in your organisation by applying the customer service tips and techniques above!

 At KSL Training we adopt a holistic approach to customer service, helping you to achieve your business strategy and customer service standards.
-Our 1 day customer service training course will teach you how to improve customer service at every level of your organisation or contact us to discuss a tailored customer service training programme.
+Our 1 day customer service training course will teach you how to improve customer service at every level of your organisation.
+Alternatively, contact us to discuss a tailored customer service training programme.

 - Developing a Customer Service Training Programme

 - Meeting Customer Needs